 This function can be viewed as replacing all occurrences of :: with the binary function f and all occurrences of [] with a.
-The higher-order program maptm in Figure 5 does the analogous operation on the datatype of untyped $\lambda$ -terms
+The following higher-order program does something similar for the datatype of untyped λ -terms tm.

-Fig. 5.
-Various computations on untyped $\lambda$ -terms using higher-order programs.

-tm.
 In particular, the constructors App and Abs are replaced by functions fapp and fabs respectively.
 In addition, the function fvar is applied to all nominals encountered in the term.
 This higher-order function can be used to define a number of other useful and familiar functions.

-For example, mapvar function is a specialization of the maptm function that just applies a given function to all nominals in an untyped $\lambda$ -term.
-The application of a substitution (an expression of type (tm \ tm) list) to a term of type tm can then be seen as the result of applying the lookup function to every variable in the term (using mapvar).
-Using the functions in Figure 5, the three expressions lookup ((X, Abs(U\U))::(Y, Abs(U\ App(U,U)))::[]) Y;;
+In Figure 7, the lookup function takes a substitution and a nominal and returns the value associated to that nominal in the substitution.
+Here, the substitution is a term of type (tm tm) list.
+The application of a substitution to an untyped λ -term can then be seen as the result of applying the lookup function to every variable in the term.
+The mapvar function is a specialization of the maptm function to just that purpose.
+Using the functions in Figure 7, the expressions evaluate to the following three λ -terms.

-'''

-Abs(X\

-mapvar (fun x -> X) (Abs(U\ Abs(V\ App(U, V)))));;

-new X in new Y in

-lookup ((X, Abs(U\U))::(Y, Abs(U\ App(U,U)))::[]) X;;

-new X in new Y in

-'''
+''' Abs(X\ (mapvar (fun x -> X) (Abs(U\ Abs(V\ App(U,V))))));; new X in new Y in lookup ((X, Abs(U\U))::(Y, Abs(U\ App(U,U)))::[]) X;; new X in new Y in lookup ((X, Abs(U\U))::(Y, Abs(U\ App(U,U)))::[]) Y;; '''